A progression is underway.

 Looking (seeing) and thinking are a loop

-Drawing is a lens for looking, the vehicle for looking with intentat models mental, physical, and digital—and showing that you did.
+Drawing is a lens for looking with intentat models mental, physical, and digital—and showing that you did.

-Judge for yourself if the following supports the assertion.
+Judge for yourself if the assertion is supported:

 What is the intent?